ashishmangukiya/worldmap-code/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.1.

+#requirement:
+1) angular cli
+2) visual studio code
+first install angular in your system and then  create new application using this command-> 'ng new "application name"'. open your code in visual studio code.
 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.